 Occidental uses market-observable prices for assets when comparable transactions can be identified that are similar to the asset being valued.
 When Occidental is required to measure fair value and there is not a market-observable price for the asset or for a similar asset then the cost or income approach is used depending on the quality of information available to support management's assumptions.
 The cost approach is based on management's best estimate of the current asset replacement cost.
 The income approach is based on management's best assumptions regarding expectations of future net cash flows and the expected cash flows are discounted using a commensurate risk-adjusted discount rate.
 Such evaluations involve significant judgment.
 The results are based on expected future events or conditions such as sales prices, estimates of future oil and gas production or throughput, development and operating costs and the timing thereof, economic and regulatory climates and other factors, most of which are often outside of management's control.
-However, assumptions used in Occidental's business plans and investment decisions.
+However, assumptions used reflect a market participant's view of long-term prices, costs and other factors and are consistent with assumptions used in Occidental's business plans and investment decisions.